Exocharts/exocharts-desktop/README.md

 ## Exo-Quant console
 Pro version provides many tools for professional trading out of the box, but we are developing **Exo-Quant console** for business clients.
-Material researched here is not immediately availiable for public users.
+Material researched here is not immediately availiable for public use.

 Indicators, orderflow data, statistics, web socket api can be acccess only with Exo-Quant after entering special token in the login window.